-6.7.1 The County of Simcoe maintains in force a Tree Cutting by-law which pertains to any wooded area in the County of .8 hectares (2 acres) or more in size.

-- 6.7.2 In wooded areas of .8 hectares (2 acres) or more, prior to any trees being cut down or removed, a Notice of Intent must be filed with Simcoe County to ensure compliance with the County's tree-cutting by-law. - 6.7.3 When consent applications are under review in wooded areas of less than .8 hectares (2 acres) and prior to any clearing for construction, the policies of this Plan with respect to conservation, hazard and natural heritage protection are to be considered.
+- 6.7.1 The County of Simcoe maintains in force a Tree Cutting by-law which pertains to any wooded area in the County of .8 hectares (2 acres) or more m size. - Simcoe Mod 63 6.7.2 In wooded areas of .8 hectares (2 acres) or more, prior to any trees being cut down or removed, a Notice of Intent must be filed with Simcoe County to ensure compliance with the County's tree-cutting by-law. - 6.7.3 When consent applications are under review in wooded areas of less than .8 hectares (2 acres) and prior to any clearing for construction, the policies of this Plan with respect to conservation, hazard and natural heritage protection are to be considered.

-6.7.4 For those landowners operating a managed forest under MFTIP, and having a management plan prepared by a registered professional forester, any cutting to be done will require that a Notice of Intent be filed with the

-County and a by-law exception be approved (where required), prior to cutting.
-Such an operator, working under the MFTIP will be endeavouring to observe good and approved forest practices.
+Sirncoc Mod 64 6.7.4 For those landowners operating a managed forest under MFfIP, and having a management plan prepared by a registered professional forester, any cutting to be done will require that a Notice of Intent be filed with the County and a by-law exception be approved (where required), prior to cutting.
+Such an operator, working under the MFfIP will be endeavouring to observe good and approved forest practices.